JamesCWeber/PWC-Power-BI-Project-Part-2-Customer-Churn-Dashboard/README.md

 * Creating Calculated Columns (Power BI)

 ## Data Sourcing
-This data was provided to me by the PwC Power BI microinternship hosted by Forage.
+This data was provided to me by the PwC Power BI micro-internship hosted by Forage.
 A copy of the data is included in this repository under the file name: 02 Churn-Dataset (Cleaned).xlsx.

 ## Data Attributes
 The data is PhoneNow's customer data.
 It includes data on customer demographics, payment data, and the type of services they subscribed to.
 The date ranges from Jan.
 1 2021 to Mar.
 31 2021.